emivespa/mutant/README.md

 - `make build` and then
 - `make run`
-- `make push`

 There are also convenience recipes for hitting container endpoints:

 - `make 200` for a mutant
 - `make 403` for a non-mutant
-- `make random` for random dna
+- `make random` for random 6x6 dna
-- `make healthcheck`
+- `make healthcheck` for `/`
 - `make stats`

-For now, won't work without a running DB.
+Won't work without a running DB.

 ## DB

 - Using Planetscale because setting up RDS would be a distraction.

-- ~Might be the shoddiest part of this, it's my first time using Prisma with Golang.~
-- single DB query for both /mutant and /stats
+## Known issues

+- should have gone with Gorm as opposed to Prisma
+- <80% test coverage.
+  - Currently missing is proper DB mocking.
+  - Wouldn't actually stop us from testing the http response,
+  - but makes `go test -cover` panic.